Azure/batch-shipyard/docs/99-current-limitations.md

 to create compute resources to execute your Batch Shipyard jobs against.

 ### General Limitations and Restrictions
+* Tasks can have a maximum run time of 7 days (including time spent for data movement).
+This is a current fundamental limitation in the Azure Batch service.
 * SSH tunnel script generation is only compatible with non-Windows machines.
 * Data movement support on Windows is restricted to scp.
 Both `ssh.exe` and `scp.exe` must be found through `%PATH%` or in the current working directory.